 Consensual romantic and/or sexual relationships between a manager and a non-management employee, or between an employee with supervisory authority and his or her subordinate, can create an unprofessional atmosphere for other employees or result in potential or actual conflicts of interest.
 Similarly, such relationships may expose both the Company and the employees involved to embarrassment and/or potential legal liability.
-Therefore, subject to applicable law, each employee involved in such a relationship is required to promptly report the relationship may result in disciplinary action against the employee.
+Therefore, subject to applicable law, each employee involved in such a relationship is required to promptly report the relationship to either the Human Resources or ICRA Legal department.
+An employee's failure to report such a relationship may result in disciplinary action against the employee.
 The existence of such relationships in the workplace will be considered carefully by the Company and appropriate action, if warranted, will be taken, subject to applicable law.
 Appropriate action may include a change in the responsibilities of the individuals involved in such relationships or transfer of location within the office to diminish or eliminate the supervisory relationship and workplace contact that may exist.